inventory management

 • Products - items you manufacture and sell

-• Variations - small differences in your products like size and color
+• Variations - small differences in your products like size and colour

 • Recipes - lists of materials used to create products